 Now you will dimension the floor plan using the approach described in exercise 6 in the Basics Tutorial.
-Select the Basic family in the Tools palette and open the Dimension Lines module.
+To do this, go to the Actionbar, select the Draft role and the Label task and use the tools in the Dimension task area.

-- Make drawing file 104 current, open drawing file 101 in edit mode and close all the other drawing files. - Check the current Scale in the status bar and set it to 1:100, if necessary. - Place the dimensions for the doors, windows and beam on the layer DL_GEN and the wall dimensions on the layer DL_100.
+- Make drawing file 104 current, open drawing file 101 in edit mode and close all the other drawing files. - Check the current Scale on the status bar and set it to 1:100. - Place the dimensions for the doors, windows and beam on the layer DL\GEN and the wall dimensions on the layer DL\100.